Top Oz Tours offers a great range of Salzburg tours and experiences. You can browse the options here.

 4. Try on traditional Tracht

-You may not be able to climb every mountain, but it’s pretty easy to get to the top of this one — and this is definitely one of the ten top things to do in Salzburg.
-Take the number 25 bus from the city to the cable car station at Untersbergbahn.
-From there it’s a ten-minute gondola ride up the mountain for panoramic views over the Salzburg valley and into neighbouring Germany.
+You may not be able to climb every mountain, but it’s relatively easy to get to the top of the Untersberg — the highest of the peaks around Salzburg — and admire the epic views it affords.
+Take a bus from the city to the cable car station at Untersbergbahn.
+From there, it’s a ten-minute gondola ride up the mountainside for panoramic vistas across the Salzburg region and into neighbouring Germany.
+Local legends tell of the mountain’s connection with emperors, wizards, and magical dwarfs.

 7. Visit St Peter’s Abbey